NREL/HPC/docs/Documentation/Applications/ansys.md

     | 3                      | 132 (128 `hpc_pack` + 4 solver) |
     | 4                      | 516 (512 `hpc_pack` + 4 solver) |

     Additionally, Fluent allows you to use up to four cores without consuming any of the HPC Pack licenses.
 When scaling these jobs to more than four cores, the four cores are added to the total amount made available by the HPC Pack licenses.
-For example, a batch job designed to completely fill a node with 36 cores requires one `cfd_base` license and two HPC Pack licenses (32 + 4 cores enabled).
+For example, a batch job designed to completely fill a node with 104 cores requires one `cfd_base` license and three HPC Pack licenses (128 + 4 cores enabled).